james-gould/azure-keyvault-emulator/CONFIG.md

 The Azure SDK enforces `SSL` which requires a Trusted Root CA Authority on your local machine - this is unavoidable but easy to solve.

-Due to this being a security requirement you may have access constraints on your machine; **this documentation is brief** but to make it easy to navigate use the table of contents below to navigate it a bit easier:
+**This documentation is brief** but to make it easy to navigate use the table of contents below to navigate it a bit easier:

 ## Table of contents